Identifying and Correcting Discrepancies in Your Amazon Reserved Balances Account

 You've followed the setup and posting instructions correctly from our help guides

 If all of the above is in place, your Reserved Balances account should balance exactly to what Amazon shows as reserved.
-If it doesn't, keep reading — we've got you.
+If it doesn't, keep reading.

 What Is the Reserved Balances Account Used For?